 The new Brotherhood is pretty tough, but the X-Men's internal problems also contribute to the fight, especially the conflict between Wolverine and Storm over Wolverine's lethal methods.

 There's a scene where Storm orders Wolverine to stop using his claws during the fight, and he nearly turns on her in rage.
-Storm is now team leader, and she worries in general that she's not the leader that Cyclps was.
-There's also a noted similarity between Nightcrawler and Mystique that causes hesitation (Claremont has stated that is original intention was that the shape-shifting Mystique was actually Nightcrawler's father and Destiny was his mother, but that isn't the way things actually turned out.
+Storm is now team leader, and she worries in general that she's not the leader that Cyclops was.
+There's also a noted similarity between Nightcrawler and Mystique that causes hesitation (Claremont has stated that his original intention was that the shape-shifting Mystique was actually Nightcrawler's father and Destiny was his mother, but that isn't the way things actually turned out.
 Mystique tells Nightcrawler to ask Margarli Szardos, his demon step-mother, about their relationship.).

 It's actually Kate who stops Destiny from killing Kelly.
 Doing so sends her back into the future, although it's not shown what she finds there... scenes from the future so far have shown the remaining members of the team getting killed by Sentinels.

 Despite being rescued by the X-Men, Senator Kelly is still convinced by Sebastian Shaw to go forward with a meeting with the US president to enact Project Wideawake, a clandestine government-run Sentinel program.
 Henry Peter Gyrich, previously the man in charge of the Avengers, will run the project.

 As always, great art by Byrne, especially depicting the battle scenes (both the Brotherhood fight and the future scenes with the Sentinels).